615 S. McClelland Street

 Responsible for the daily operations and management of the Recreation and Parks Department.
 Provide staff support to the City Manager's Office, City Council and Recreation and Parks Commission.
 Supervise a staff of 30 full-time and 32 permanent part-time, assigned to 5 major divisions: Parks, Landscape Districts, Urban Forest, Recreation, and Administration.
 Services are provided in the following areas: city parks (225+ acres), part of Los Flores Ranch Park, publicly managed trees (30,000+), street medians, storm basins and rights-of-way (45+ acres), Santa Maria Town Center landscaping and parking structures, 7 major recreation facilities offering specialty recreation classes and programs and support to community based recreation programs i.e., youth basketball, youth soccer, etc.

-1. Implement a systematic approach to water conservation in the park system, including re-vegetation of landscape areas, rotation of scheduled watering, use of non-potable water for irrigation, and creation of a public education program about water conservation efforts.
+- Implement a systematic approach to water conservation in the park system, including re-vegetation of landscape areas, rotation of scheduled watering, use of non-potable water for irrigation and creation of a public education program about the Department’s water conservation efforts.

-8. Provide an organizational atmosphere that fosters partnerships with local school districts, non-profit agencies, service groups and special interest groups in focusing on downtown activities.an effort to maintain quality recreational opportunities to residents.
+- Provide an organizational atmosphere that fosters partnerships with local school districts, non-profit agencies, service groups and special interest organizations.